webloft/mysql-native/ABOUT_PREPARED_V2.md

 released (as defined by the statement's SQL string).

-- Any functionality to manually release a Prepared from ALL connections should be in `ConnectionPool`.
+- Any functionality to manually release a Prepared from ALL connections should be in `MySQLPool`.
 I'm undecided whether this would be essential for v2.0.0 or could be deferred until v2.1.0 or so.

-- Connection and ConnectionPool should also have `.register(Prepared)` (or is there a better name?) to manually create a prepared statement on a connection, for when the user prefers an eager setup of Prepared over lazy as-needed setup.
+- Connection and MySQLPool should also have `.register(Prepared)` (or is there a better name?) to manually create a prepared statement on a connection, for when the user prefers an eager setup of Prepared over lazy as-needed setup.
 If register is NOT called manually, then a prepared statement will be still be automatically registered when its actually used.

-- When a statement is manually registered on a ConnectionPool (as opposed to a Connection), The ConnectionPool will manually register it on all currenty-open connections.
-After this point, the statement will automatically be registered on all new connections, immediately upon each new connection's creation, until `ConnectionPool.release` is called on the statement.
+- When a statement is manually registered on a MySQLPool (as opposed to a Connection), The MySQLPool will manually register it on all currenty-open connections.
+After this point, the statement will automatically be registered on all new connections, immediately upon each new connection's creation, until `MySQLPool.release` is called on the statement.

 - In the future, other functionality could be added:
-`Connection[Pool].releaseAllPrepared`, `Connection[Pool].releaseStalePrepared`,
+`Connection/MySQLPool.releaseAllPrepared`, `Connection/MySQLPool.releaseStalePrepared`,
-`bool Connection[Pool].autoReleaseStalePrepared`, etc.
+`bool Connection/MySQLPool.autoReleaseStalePrepared`, etc.

 - To clarify: From the perspective of a Connection, the uniqueness or identity of a prepared statement is to be defined by the statement's SQL string,